3j9fkyahunqoxwqu/CryptoNews/README.md

 --- This project is under GNU GENERAL PUBLIC LICENSE v2 ---

-The news focus is on:
+The news are focused on:

 * En-/Decrpytion topics (common)
 * SSL/CA auth./TLS certificates